FREE quotation

 Rust can be accelerated by damp conditions and moisture exposure, but can also develop over a long period of time due to age.
 This should always be treated as soon as possible for the best results.

-If you have a piece of furniture which is suffering from tarnished or rusting metal details or handles, please get in touch with our team who will be able to assess, quote and offer treatment options.
+If you have a piece of furniture which is suffering from tarnished or rusting metal details or handles, please get in touch with our furniture restoration team who will be able to assess, quote and offer treatment options.

 Request a brochure